debarnabdas007/Agentic-RAG-/README.md

 ##### *(Note:

-* Please consider using headphones, turning on the captions and lowering the speed by a little bit in YouTube to get a smoother experience and understanding.
+* Please consider using headphones, turning on captions and lowering down the speed by a little bit in YouTube to get a smoother experience and understanding.

 * The video runs slightly over the 8-minute mark at 9:02 to ensure I fully demonstrated the architeccture, state machine logic, live tool execution, and configs and tradeoffs).*
 ---